 No, I don’t mean going out and finding another partner yourself.
 I mean finding a way to be happy in a polyamorous relationship, and discovering ways to build healthy, positive connections between yourself and your partner’s other partners.
 This doesn’t mean romantic relationships, but simply any kind of relationship that is positive and brings you happiness.
 The more successfully you do this, the more successful and happy your relationship with your partner will be, and the fewer stresses and strains you’ll encounter.
 Don’t assume that the relationship between you and your partner’s other partner must be adversarial!

-The second most important lesson here: Don't break your lover's heart.
-If you break your lover's heart, you can reasonably expect it to have consequences; and one way to do that is to agree to a situation which allows your lover to become emotionally intimate with another person, then hurt that person or (worse yet) order, beg, or manipulate your lover into withdrawing from that person.
-Kindness, compassion, and respect--even toward your lover's other partner, even if you're feeling jealous or angry or insecure or frightened--will help prevent this from happening, and are positive and beneficial parts of any relationship.
+The second most important lesson here: don’t break your lover’s heart.
+If you break your lover’s heart, you can reasonably expect it to have consequences; and one way to do that is to agree to a situation that allows your lover to become emotionally intimate with another person, then hurt that person or (worse yet) order, beg, or manipulate your lover into withdrawing from that person.
+Kindness, compassion, and respect—even toward your lover’s other partner, even if you’re feeling jealous or angry or insecure or frightened—will help prevent this from happening, and are positive and beneficial parts of any relationship.

 Make no mistake about it: poly/mono relationships are challenging.
 Ultimately, everybody has limits, which, if crossed, make it impossible for that person to be happy.
 Many people in the poly community advise others to steer clear of a monogamous partner.
 Having a partner whose fundamental wants and needs from a relationship differ from yours is extremely painful—not only to you and to that person, but to anyone else who becomes involved with you as well.
 Poly/mono couplings are a very common form of polyamorous relationship, but they are also very difficult.